Old-Fashioned Chocolate Pudding

 - In a double boiler or metal bowl over simmering water, heat the milk, butter and chocolate until chocolate is melted (chocolate may appear curdled).

-- Combine the sugar, flour and salt.
+- Combine sugar, flour and salt.
 Sprinkle over chocolate mixture (do not stir).
-Cover and cook over medium-low heat for 20 minutes.
+Cover and continue to cook in a double boiler over medium-low heat, 20 minutes.
 With a wooden spoon, stir until smooth.
 Remove from the heat.

 - Stir a small amount of hot mixture into egg yolks; return all to the pan, stirring constantly.
 Cook and stir until mixture is thickened and a thermometer reads 160°.
-Remove from the heat.
-Stir in vanilla.
+Remove from heat; stir in vanilla.
 Cool for 15 minutes, stirring occasionally.
 Transfer to dessert dishes.

 - Cover and refrigerate for 1 hour.
-Garnish servings with whipped cream if desired.
-Yield: 4 servings.
+If desired, top with whipped cream.

 Nutrition Facts2/3 cup: 413 calories, 20g fat (11g saturated fat), 120mg cholesterol, 254mg sodium, 52g carbohydrate (40g sugars, 3g fiber), 8g protein.